mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 lot of transferability of knowledge.
 Unfortunately, the wisest person for your situation is probably yourself.
-You're going to feel pretty lost (that's ok, you are) but you should probably just follow your gut most of the time.
+You're going to feel pretty lost (that's ok, you are) but you should probably just follow your gut most of the time and see where that takes you.

-Given that, you should read and then quickly discount most of the advice below.
+Given that, I encourage you to read and then discount the advice below.

 On Hiring